-They are not only functional but durable and lovely to look at season after season.
-Terrazzo floors are highly desired for high-end installations.
+Terrazzo floors are not only functional, they are durable and lovely to look at season after season and are highly desired for high-end installations.
 This versatile flooring option lends itself to limitless possibilities in design for homeowners who are looking for a unique surface to traverse daily.
 While terrazzo flooring is impressive to behold and can stand up to high traffic without losing its luster, the inevitable chip or crack can occur from dropped or dragged items on its immaculate surface.

 Why Terrazzo Is So Desirable

 Terrazzo is made of chips of marble or granite in treated concrete that is polished to a high sheen.
 It is ideal for flooring due to its durability that is paired with beauty.
 The eco-friendly material has withstood centuries of trampling in floors throughout Europe, Asia and the Middle East.

 The material can be manipulated throughout its production, making it ideal for design elements.
 Long-lasting dyes and stains can be added to the terrazzo as it is being made to create just the right golden hue or any shade that can be imagined.
 The epoxy coating can withstand years of hard use, but it may need to be repaired or resurfaced on occasion depending on the color and application.
 The durability of the tile makes terrazzo restoration an easy endeavor.

 The variegated coloring and classic style of the tile can make terrazzo repair seem intimidating.
 If a fine line has begun to spread on the surface of the terrazzo flooring, then you have a growing issue that needs to be addressed.
 If left unattended, the little lines can become big problems that can cause damage to the integrity of the terrazzo flooring.